HSA or FSA? Three Tips To Know The Difference

 In contrast, any money in your HSA that isn’t used rolls over to the following year and grows interest.
 HSAs are individually owned and go with you if you leave your employer.

-If you’re on a high deductible health plan (HDHP), you have an HSA.
+If you’re not on a high deductible health plan (HDHP), you have an FSA.

 Note that while both accounts are paired with health insurance plans, they’re administered separately from your health insurance provider.